 The SHEA Research Network (SRN) is a consortium of over 100 unique healthcare facilities collaborating on multicenter research projects in healthcare epidemiology and antimicrobial stewardship.

-All hospitals with a dedicated site PI are able to join the SRN and participate in future projects.
-Project approval is determined by the SRN Application Review Committee.
+All healthcare facilities with a dedicated site PI are able to join the SRN and participate in projects.
+View previous SRN projects here.

 Engaging the Network

 Approval of proposed research projects is determined by the SRN Review Committee following submission of a proposal concept application to SRN@shea-online.org.